Despite being the financial capital of Asia Pacific region, Singapore cannot be described as a city, which doesn’t know how to entertain!

 Though Singapore does not have many historical monuments, you can still spend a day looking at what the city has to offer such as the Chinese Temple and the Hindu Temple.
 The Botanical garden is gorgeous and peaceful enough to spend your afternoons here.

-Seafood, being very fresh, are a must have.
-Do not forget to catch lunch or dinner at Clarke Quay, the famous riverside quay.
-Before wrapping your trip in Singapore, definitely try the Singapore Sling cocktail at Raffles Hotel, the place where it was created.
+Do not forget to catch lunch or dinner at Clarke Quay, the famous riverside quay in Singapore filled with restaurants.
+And before you wrap-up, your Singapore trip, definitely try the Singapore Sling cocktail at Raffles Hotel, the place where it was created.